What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Results

 \subsection{How Regret Varies by User Intention}

-We began by analyzing all 3,946 sampled app sessions to explore the relationship between regret and user intention.
+To address RQ1, we began by analyzing all 3,946 sampled app sessions of general phone use to explore the relationship between regret and user intention.
 These sessions included any app usage, except for Settings and the data-collection app itself.